 Each year the organizing committee picks a theme state.
 The motive behind this step is to accentuate India's diverse cultural history and make it more prominent among other nations.
 In 2019, the theme state for the mela was Maharashtra.
-The theme for the year 2020 still has to be announced.
+The theme for the year 2020 is Himachal Pradesh.

 India is a blend of vibrant cultures that are skillfully showcased at the Surajkund Mela.
 Along with partner nations, the organizers invigorate the mood of its visitors with scrumptious ethnic dishes, affordable colour-popping paintings, antique stone sculptures and fun rides to keep even the little ones busy.
 The profusion of so many elements elevates the fervour of the mela making it an unforgettable experience.
 Apart from trying delicious rural cuisines and shopping for local art, one can also indulge in some scintillating folk dance and music shows at the open-air theatre.

 A cultural ethos, the Surajkund Mela, offers a stunning insight into the historical background and traditional beauty of hidden India.
 Each state exposes a part of their culture at the Mela, providing an aesthetic indulgence for both Indian and foreign tourists.
 If you are looking out for a rustic experience that celebrates both indigenous talent and the candid culture of locals, the Surajkund Mela should be on your bucket list.